-A graduate of Brown University, SCB Civil Engineering, Sigma Chi Consul, Brownbrokers (Musical), Dean's List, Brown Union President, A graduate of Brown University, SCB Civil Engineering, Sigma Chi Consul, Brownbrokers (Musical), Dean's List, Brown Union President, after 2 WWII ETA Army Battle Stars, Staff Sgt Ewald, in the Philippines, was editor of 86th infantry division's newspaper "Tandem Times."
+A graduate of Brown University, SCB Civil Engineering, Sigma Chi Consul, Brownbrokers (Musical), Dean's List, Brown Union President, he then enlisted and after 2 WWII ETA Army Battle Stars, Staff Sgt Ewald, in the Philippines, was editor of 86th infantry division's newspaper "Tandem Times."

-Following postwar Graduate Studies at the Universities of Michigan, Cornell and Harvard, Mr. Ewald contributed to developing master plans for Elliel and Eero Saarinen, (Bloomfield Hills, MI) and for Skidmore Owings and Merriell, (The Atomic Energy Commission's Oakridge, TN.)
-Thereafter, he worked two years on policy development and new industry location for Baltimore Association of Commerce, and the testing and creation of performance based regulations to control road side commercial signs (published by HUD).
+Following postwar graduate studies at the Universities of Michigan, Cornell and Harvard, Mr. Ewald contributed to developing master plans for Elliel and Eero Saarinen, (Bloomfield Hills, MI) and for Skidmore Owings and Merriell, (The Atomic Energy Commission's Oakridge, TN.)
+Thereafter, he worked two years on policy development and new industry location for the Baltimore Association of Commerce, and the testing and creation of performance based regulations to control roadside commercial signs (published by HUD).

-Then, for four years, as chief of development for Winthrop Rockefeller's Arkansas' Industrial Development commission, he regionalized the state, promoted planning industrial sites throughout, created AIDC national advertising campaign, altogether resulting in 90,000 new industrial jobs.
-When he returned to Washington to establish his Strategic Development Consultancy, President John F. Kennedy was early client.
+Then, for four years, as Chief of Development for Winthrop Rockefeller's Arkansas' Industrial Development commission, he regionalized the state, promoted planning and industrial sites throughout, created AIDC national advertising campaign, altogether resulting in 90,000 new industrial jobs.

 In 1976 the American Revolution Bicentennial Administration cited Bill's Santa Barbara National Science Foundation, RANN (Research Applied to National Needs) research project ACCESS (Alternative Comprehensive Community Environmental Study System) for its contribution to democratic policy making at the regional level.
 (Published by GPO, 2/3/76 as "Information, Perception and Regional Policy.").